 If you are recommended by the team, the Commercialisation Review Panel will receive a letter of recommendation, your business proposal and your cash flow.
 They will process your application and decide to either:

 Before receiving your endorsement letter you will be asked to complete the University’s Terms and Conditions and you will be made a second offer to pay a fee of £1000 plus VAT (£1200 total) to the University for our bespoke mentoring and monitoring service.**

 As you reach the end of your first year, you will have the opportunity to pitch your business’s progress to the Commercialisation Panel and you will be made an offer to pay a fee of £1500 plus VAT (£1800 total) to the University for the second year of our bespoke mentoring and monitoring package.

 Once you have completed the second year, you can apply for an Innovator Visa.
 You will need to do this before your Start Up Visa expires.
 See more information about this at UKVI.

-If you have any questions about the scheme, please email the team on firstname.lastname@example.org
+If you have any questions about the scheme, please email the team on enterprise-support @brookes.ac.uk